Secret Empire (organization): Fictional organization history

-Later, Professor Power became the new Number One.
-He sought to trigger a nuclear war between the U.S. and the Soviet Union.
-The Defenders defeated Professor Power and the Secret Empire, as well as their agents Mad Dog and Mutant Force.

-Gabe Jones, agent of S.H.I.E.L.D., is assigned by Nick Fury to infiltrate the group in an attempt to bring it down.

-The Secret Empire also sought to eliminate Moon Knight, who they believed had disrupted some of their operations.
-The real guilty party was Moon Knight's sidekick Midnight and when Moon Knight and his sidekick confronted the Secret Empire, Midnight was hit by an energy blast from the group's new leader, the mysterious Number 7.
-Moon Knight abandoned his sidekick, believing that he was dead, but in truth he was still alive, though horrifically disfigured and maimed.
-Number 7 ordered Midnight to be transformed into a cyborg, driven by his hatred for Moon Knight (for being abandoned by his mentor) as well as a mechanical failsafe that caused him to suffer intense pain if he disobeyed Number 7.
+The Secret Empire seeks to eliminate Moon Knight, who they believe had disrupted some of their operations.
+The real guilty party was Moon Knight's sidekick Midnight.
+When Moon Knight and Midnight confront the Secret Empire, Midnight is hit by an energy blast from the group's new leader, Number 7.
+Moon Knight abandons Midnight, believing him to be dead.
+In reality, Midnight survived, but was left disfigured.
+Number 7 orders Midnight to be transformed into a cyborg, implanting a mechanical failsafe that causes him to suffer intense pain if he disobeys Number 7.

-During the Round Robin story arc in The Amazing Spider-Man, Midnight was sent out on his first mission: kidnap the super-hero Nova so that the Secret Empire could transform him into a cyborg as well.
-This plan involved the villain Thunderball, who himself was a cybernetics genius.
-The plan was foiled by the combination of Nova, Spider-Man, Moon Knight, the Punisher, and Night Thrasher.
-During the battle, the Secret Empire nurse assigned to provide repair work towards Midnight's robotic body parts disabled Number 7's failsafe designed to prevent Midnight from gaining revenge against him for disfiguring/maiming him, allowing Midnight to kill Number 7 and assume control over the Secret Empire.
+During the Round Robin story arc in The Amazing Spider-Man, Midnight is sent to kidnap Nova so that the Secret Empire can transform him into a cyborg as well.
+The plan is foiled by Nova, Spider-Man, Moon Knight, the Punisher, and Night Thrasher.
+During the battle, the Secret Empire nurse assigned to provide repair work towards Midnight's robotic body parts disables Number 7's failsafe designed to prevent Midnight from gaining revenge against him for disfiguring him, allowing Midnight to kill Number 7 and assume control over the Secret Empire.
 However, along the way it was revealed that his nurse (and now lover), was also a cyborg.
-A loyal follower of the original founder (the original Number 1), she served as a prototype for the process used to transform Midnight into a half-human, half-machine being that he became, to the extent that she allowed herself to be disfigured and maimed to facilitate her transformation into becoming a cyborg.
-The realization that his lover was insane caused Midnight to aid his mentor and his allies against the nurse, ultimately sacrificing his life to destroy her.
+A loyal follower of the original founder (the original Number 1), she served as a prototype for the process used to transform Midnight into a cyborg.
+The realization that his lover was insane causes Midnight to aid his mentor and his allies against the nurse, ultimately sacrificing himself to destroy her.